 Mother Earth News is a classic, having been around for decades.
 Much content is available online, but the print magazine delivers updated information with gorgeous photos and incredibly helpful information.
 The articles are heavy on the how-to, with plenty of personal experience peppered in.
 The tone has the feel of getting information in a conversation with another farmer.
-There's a focus on homesteading and self-reliance, but any small farmer will find this magazine chock full of things to apply to real life, today.
+There's a focus on homesteading and self-reliance, which is what newer victory gardens focus on, but any small farmer will find this magazine chock full of things to apply to real life, today.

 02 of 07

 Grit is a long-established magazine that has a new focus on rural lifestyles in all their forms.
 So whether you're homesteading, hobby farming, or serious farming business, you'll find how-to articles you can use, as well as a dose of conversational wisdom and camaraderie from other rural-living folks.
 Online features quite a nice handful of bloggers - more than two dozen, including blogs written by readers of Grit.

 With many small articles but a ton of information, Countryside & Small Stock Journal is full of hands-on information about gardening, homesteading, farming, and self-sufficiency.
 Make your own foie gras, build a root cellar, or read about a family who has lived off-grid in the mountains for nearly two decades.

 The Progressive Farmer has been published for over 130 years.
 It is an agriculture magazine with more of a farming focus than homesteading or self-sufficiency.
 With a healthy agricultural news feed on the homepage, the website is loaded with information on markets, livestock, weather, crops and other small farming news.
 The magazine similarly provides in-depth information on such farm-related subjects as raising livestock, providing your farm with alternative power, and managing acreage and land.Continue to 5 of 7 below.